FK Atlantas

-FK Atlantas was a Lithuanian football team from the port city of Klaipėda.
+FK Atlantas was a Lithuanian professional football club based in the port city of Klaipėda.

 The club's name has changed several times.
 It was established in 1962 as Granitas, and became PSK Aras in 1993.
 Since 1996, when FK Sirijus Klaipėda was absorbed into the club, it has had the name Atlantas, which in Lithuanian language means Atlantic Ocean.

 Atlantas were the SSR Lithuanian champions in 1978, 1980, 1981, and 1984.